 Free workplace assessments for eligible people with disability

-A free workplace assessment through the EAF is available to help work out what modifications will best meet your needs and help you do your job.
+A free workplace assessment through the EAF is available to help work out what modifications or equipment will best meet your needs and help you do your job.
 This is called a Workplace Modification Assessment.
 The assessment is done by a qualified professional.
-The assessment will look at your workplace and any barriers that you might have and will look at your job and workplace to identify any equipment or modifications that would work for you and your workplace.
-The Assessor will recommend any equipment or modifications from the assessment and liaise with you and your employer to find and access solutions to make your workplace more flexible and accessible.
+The Assessor will look at your workplace and any barriers that may exist; and talk with you and your employer to find solutions to make your workplace more flexible and accessible.

-You usually need to have an assessment if the assistance being purchased for you is over $1,000.
-JobAccess may waive your need for an assessment, for example, if your EAF application is submitted by a Government Employment Service provider like a Disability Employment Services (DES), and items cost less than $10,000.
+You usually need to have an assessment when applying for EAF if the assistance being purchased is over $1,000.
+JobAccess may waive the need for an assessment if, for example, your EAF application is submitted by a Government Employment Service provider like a Disability Employment Services (DES) and items cost less than $10,000.